-- How Does a VPN Work?
+- How Much Does the VPN Cost?

 What is a VPN?

-What is a VPN Used For?
+What Does a VPN Do?

 Bypass Internet Censorship: Many governments impose some level of Internet censorship on their people.
 For example, India carries out Internet censorship and using a VPN is one way to work around this.